dotnet/docs-maui/docs/user-interface/handlers/customize.md

 All handler-based .NET MAUI controls support two handler lifecycle events:

+- `HandlerChanging` is raised when a new handler is about to be created for a cross-platform control, and when an existing handler is about to be removed from a cross-platform control.
+The `HandlerChangingEventArgs` object that accompanies this event has `NewHandler` and `OldHandler` properties, of type `IElementHandler`.
+When the `NewHandler` property isn't `null`, the event indicates that a new handler is about to be created for a cross-platform control.
+When the `OldHandler` property isn't `null`, the event indicates that the existing native control is about be removed from the cross-platform control, and therefore that any native events should be unwired and other cleanup performed.
-- `HandlerChanged` is fired after the handler for a cross-platform control has been created.
+- `HandlerChanged` is raised after the handler for a cross-platform control has been created.
 This event indicates that the native control that implements the cross-platform control is available, and all the property values set on the cross-platform control have been applied to the native control.

-- `HandlerChanging` is fired before an existing handler is removed from a cross-platform control, and before a new handler for the cross-platform control is created.
-This event indicates that the existing native control is about be removed from the cross-platform control, and therefore that any native events should be unwired and other cleanup performed.
-The `HandlerChangingEventArgs` object that accompanies this event has `OldHandler` and `NewHandler` properties, of type `IElementHandler`.
+> [!NOTE]
+> The `HandlerChanging` event is raised on a cross-platform control before the `HandlerChanged` event.

-In addition to these events, each control also has an overridable `OnHandlerChanged` method that's invoked when the `HandlerChanged` event fires, and a `OnHandlerChanging` method that's invoked when the `HandlerChanging` event fires.
+In addition to these events, each control also has an overridable `OnHandlerChanged` method that's invoked when the `HandlerChanged` event is raised, and a `OnHandlerChanging` method that's invoked when the `HandlerChanging` event is raised.

 ## Customize a control with a mapper